 Tips to reduce the risk of an insurance claim

-Clinic owners and massage therapists should follow some simple risk management strategies to minimize the chance of legal liability actions.
+Clinic owners and massage therapists may follow simple risk management strategies to minimize the chance of legal liability actions.

-- Communicate effectively with new clients and returning ones to get a touch point on how they are feeling
+- Communicate effectively with new clients and returning ones to learn how they are feeling.

-- New patients usually feel apprehensive about what they’re getting into, so set their minds at ease.
-Even follow up with an after-session courtesy call to check in and see how they are doing and ask if they have any post session questions
+- New patients usually feel apprehensive about what they’re getting into, so try to set their minds at ease, for example, follow up with an after-session courtesy call to check in and see how they are doing, and ask if they have any post session questions.

 - Ensure your clients’ personal information stays confidential.
-A breach of privacy can cause a practitioner both civil and criminal complications
+A breach of privacy can cause a practitioner to experience both civil and criminal complications.

-- Keep accurate written records of all treatments and discussions – it will provide a level of professionalism and confidence to your clients
+- Keep accurate written records of all treatments and discussions.
+This will provide a level of professionalism and confidence to your clients.

 Why do I need Massage Insurance?

-There are many reasons as to why a professional in this industry should invest in Massage Therapy Insurance.
-Other than the peace-of-mind that having this policy will bring, this coverage also brings a lot of financial benefits and protections.
-If you are legally obligated to pay money to another party as a result of professional liability, you will be covered by this policy.
-Without this coverage, the costs will have to be paid for out-of-pocket.
-This could bring financial harm to your business, and could end up being extremely detrimental.
+There are many reasons why a professional in this industry should invest in Massage Therapy Insurance.
+This coverage brings a lot of financial benefits and protections, a well as peace-of-mind.
+If you are legally obligated to pay money to another party as a result of a professional liability claim, you will be covered by this policy.
+Without this coverage, the costs will have to be paid for out-of-pocket, which could bring financial harm to your business.

-Other than financial losses, your business could also suffer any other type of loss that you will have to find a solution for on your own.
-Things such as criminal negligence lawsuits, or acts of slander or libel against your services will have to be taken care of first-hand.
-With this policy, your insurance company will take care of the situation, and may also cover costs associated with the situation.
+Without this insurance, your business could suffer from other type of loss besides financial losses, that you will have to find a solution for on your own, such as criminal negligence lawsuits or acts of slander or libel against your services, which could cause reputational damage.
+With this policy, your insurance company will help you take care of the situation, including some of the associated costs.